 Probiotics are extremely diverse in what they can do in the body.
 They promote good digestion, cleanse the body of toxins and waste, strengthen the immune system, have a positive effect on our genes, improve mood, and they communicate with other microorganisms all over the body.
 Therefore, consume probiotics!

-Benefits of probiotics are that they constantly—day and night—work tirelessly to keep your body in vibrant health.
+Benefits of probiotics are that day and night billions of friendly bacteria work tirelessly to keep your body in vibrant health.